 - The project shall identify the extent of congestion in the corridor.
 Identify if the congestion impacts all modes.
 The nomination should address current community and environmental impacts with existing condition.
 The nomination should discuss how much worse will the problem get under the no-build environment.
 Identify if other improvements have been done in the corridor and impacts for not completing the corridor.
-Other issues the corridor faces. - Discuss the proposed solution in the corridor?
+Identify and discuss other issues the corridor faces. - Discuss the proposed solution in the corridor.
 How will the proposed improvements relieve congestion?
 Does the project incorporate multiple modes?
+How will the project minimize vehicle miles traveled while maximizing person throughput in the corridor?
 How is the solution balancing transportation, environment and community?
 Why is this solution the most beneficial improvement in the corridor?
 What improvements to other modes were considered and why were they not chosen?
 For highway and local road projects, will the project induce demand?